POA celebrates Independence Day

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+LAHORE: The purpose of celebrating Independence Day is to remind ourselves of the struggle of our ancestors to secure Pakistan for the Muslims of the Subcontinent, said sports leaders during a ceremony here at Pakistan Olympic House.

+Lt Gen (R) Syed Arif Hasan, President POA, hoisted the national flag on the occasion.
+Following the theme “Pakistan Independence Day Tree Plantation Campaign”, Arif planted a tree at Pakistan Olympic House along with prominent athletes.

-Muhammad Khalid Mehmood, secretary general POA, Muhammad Jahangir, deputy secretary general, Ahmer Malick, Associate Secretary, Abdul Mobeen, president wrestling federation, Muhammad Arshad Sattar, secretary general PWF, Lt Col (r) Nasir Ijaz Tung, general secretary PBF, Amjad Amin Butt, secretary general weightlifting federation and Idrees Haider Khawaja, secretary general, Punjab Olympic Association were present on the occasion.
+Also present on the occasion were Khalid Mahmood, Secretary General POA, Muhammad Jahangir, Deputy Secretary General POA, Ahmer Malick, Associate Secretary General POA, Abdul Mobeen, President Pakistan Wrestling Federation, Arshad Sattar, Secretary General Pakistan Wrestling Federation, Lt Col (R) Nasir Ijaz Tung, General Secretary Pakistan Boxing Federation, Amjad Amin Butt, Secretary General Pakistan Weightlifting Federation, and Idrees Haider Khawaja, Secretary General Punjab Olympic Association.